Hi, my name is Jack, and I have a problem. A mashed potato problem.

 Fast forward to today.
 Now, I have a lovely wife who makes wonderful, healthy food – all full of vibrancy and flavor.
 But there has always been a bit of a hole in my heart that only mashed potatoes could fill.
 So when Jeanine told me that we were making mashed potatoes, I was both excited and hesitant.
 There had to be a catch, and there was – cauliflower.

-My fears were soon assuaged when we tried it.
-We mixed (roasted) garlic, olive oil and 1 part cauliflower puree with 2 parts potato put through a ricer.
+My fears were soon assuaged when we tried the cauliflower mashed potatoes.
+We mixed (roasted) garlic, olive oil, and 1 part cauliflower puree with 2 parts potato put through a ricer.